 Already a well known and loved character in the Touken Ranbu franchise, Tsurumaru Kuninaga was one of the leading characters in Katsugeki/Touken Ranbu, anime series that premiered in July, 2017.
 Completely different in tone in comparison with its predecessor, “Touken Ranbu: Hanamaru“, Katsugeki introduced the fans to an heavy action oriented plot.
 Saito‘s performance as Tsurumaru exceeded everyone’s expectations, standing out from the rest of the cast with a cool air and poise and even introducing a bit of a comedic touch to the serious anime.

 The Fall season kicked off and with it was Saito‘s role as Tsubasa Okui in TSUKIPRO THE ANIMATION brought to the spotlight.
 Tsubasa is part of SolidS‘, quartet expert in a mature and electrifying sound.
 Due to the fact that the anime series focused more on the slice-of-life aspects for its plot/concept/pacing, fans could understand little about Tsubasa’s background or even about SolidS‘ formation, yet, Tsubasa more than often served as a comic relief character (on SolidS’ side), showing a little bit of his personality.

 Other credits in anime in 2017 include: Vatican Kiseki Chousakan (Lauren Di Luca), Jigoku Shoujo, Yoake Tsugeru Lu no Uta, Seikaisuru Kado, Warau Salesman New, Sword Oratoria: Is it Wrong to Try to Pick Up Girls in a Dungeon?
 On the Side, GRANBLUE FANTASY The Animation and Isekai wa Smartphone to Tomo ni.

 2018 kicked off rather quietly with Saito scoring 4 roles on this Winter season.

 Saito voiced Luze Selen El Philizar in the romance/comedy anime Dame x Prince Anime Caravan, Yuu Mizuno in the slice-of-life Sanrio Danshi, Tenn Kujo in the anime adapation of the popular rhythm game IDOLiSH7 and reprised his roles as Namazuo Toushirou as well as Tsurumaru Kuninaga in the second installment of Touken Ranbu, Zoku Touken Ranbu: Hanamaru.

 It was confirmed that Ensemble Stars! is greenlit for an anime adaptation in 2019.
-The scheduled date is still not confirmed.
+The scheduled date of airing is still not confirmed.
 He will reprise his roles as the 2wink twins Aoi Hinata and Yuta Hinata.